leegee/vue-leaflet-map/README.md

 Currently, search is of visible map and filters on `label`.

+## UFOs

+To use the UFO data, you'll need to create a datasource.
+Some rough code is supplied to create a rough MySQL entry and a tiny Koa service.

 ## Options

 The `AppVue` component will cluster unless initialised with the attribute `clustered=false`.